Mortgage Rates Climb for Fourth Straight Week

 By Alex Veiga

-Mortgage rates are influenced by several factors, including how the bond market reacts to the federal reserve’s interest rate policy and the moves in the 10-year treasury yield, which lenders use as a guide to pricing home loans.
+Mortgage rates are influenced by several factors, including how the bond market reacts to the Fed’s interest rate policy and the moves in the 10-year Treasury yield, which lenders use as a guide to pricing home loans.

 Born